icedpygui/IcedPyGui/README.md

 ## Overview

 * IcedPyGui is based on Rust Iced https://github.com/iced-rs/iced.
-* Some code is used from Iced_aw https://github.com/iced-rs/iced_aw.
+* Widgets for Iced_aw are used too https://github.com/iced-rs/iced_aw.
 * Pyo3 is used as the python wrapper https://github.com/pyo3/pyo3.
 * Maturin is used to build and publish the module https://github.com/PyO3/maturin.
 * The syntax and the design of the callbacks were inspired by the python wrapper of Dear ImGui, DearPyGui(DPG) https://github.com/hoffstadt/DearPyGui.